MV-13/ProjetDLM1/README.md

 ## IMPLICIT INPAINTING
 Reconstructing a full image based on a masked version.
 We again make a comparison between SIREN models and ReLU/tanh models.

-The setting is the same as for the image fitting task except that models are supervised using the MSE between their masked prediction and the masked image : in other words, the MSE is calculated only on known pixels and pixels reconstructed by the models are ignored.
+The setting is the same as for the image fitting task except that models are supervised using the MSE between their masked prediction and the masked image: in other words, the MSE is calculated only on known pixels and pixels reconstructed by the models are ignored.

 # PYTHON CODE